gnormal/gnorm/CONTRIBUTING.md

 Put two line returns after the title and then add the body of the commit.
 Explain both the high level of what has been done, and more importantly, *why* this change is being written.

 Both of these apply to commits as well as PRs.

+## Documentation

+Documentation is of the utmost importance for users of gnorm.
+To ensure that the documentation is always up to date, many parts of the gnorm documentation are generated from the source directly.
+The gnorm.org website code exists in the same repo under the /site directory, so that changes to the code are updated simultaneously with changes to the documentation.
+Go generate is used liberally along with [gocog](https://github.com/natefinch/gocog) to generate a lot of the documentation.
+After any change, before committing, run `go generate ./...` and note if any changes were made in the files under the /site directory.